Jens Wahl

 Jens Wahl (born 24 July 1966) is a German former footballer.

 Career

 Wahl began his career with FC Hansa Rostock in the DDR-Oberliga, and won one cap for East Germany.
 After reunification, Hansa won the final, transitional East German championship, and the cup, with Wahl scoring the winner in the final.
 He later played for Chemnitzer FC, FC St. Gallen and Dynamo Dresden.

+Private

+He is the cousin of German handball player Frank-Michael Wahl, who is the all time top scorer on the East Germany men's national handball team.